Do you know what to do when your child misbehaves in front of others? See the one mistake you may not even know you’re

-I was alone in the baby aisle or the store when this scene played out.
-The boy had bumped into another lady and kept going, oblivious to having hit her on accident.
+I was alone in the baby aisle of the store when this scene played out.
+The boy had bumped into another woman and kept going, oblivious to having hit her on accident.
 The dad, meanwhile, wasn’t too happy about that.

-He had his son apologize to the lady, which was fine, but he wasn’t happy with his son’s mumbled version of “I’m sorry.”
+He had his son apologize to the lady, but he wasn’t happy with his son’s mumbled version of “I’m sorry.”
 No, he wanted the apology said loud and clear.

 Meanwhile, the lady kept reassuring the dad “It’s okay,” trying to brush it off and move on.
 She was probably trying to get on with her shopping instead of being privy to a parenting lesson.

 The dad kept insisting until he finally heard what he felt was a good enough apology from his son before moving along.

 When your child misbehaves in front of others

-Our kids will misbehave, make mistakes, refuse to apologize—in front of strangers and people they know.
+Our kids will misbehave, make mistakes, and refuse to apologize—in front of strangers and people they know.
 And when they do, parents, please: